 Command Sgt.
 Maj.
-Gregory M. Chambers is a native of Yakima, Washington.
-He entered the United States Army on November 2, 1987, and attended Basic Training at Fort Dix, New Jersey, and Advanced Individual Training at Fort Eustis, Virginia.
+Brian N. Hauke was born in Trenton, Michigan, and raised in Orlando, Florida.
+He enlisted in the United States Army in June 1990 and attended Basic Combat Training at Fort Jackson, South Carolina, with Advanced Individual Training at Fort Eustis, Virginia.

 This is an official U.S. Army web site.